-NC Vision Zero Analytics is an online data visualization system for safety stakeholders to track traffic safety goals and identify effective data-driven strategies for reducing traffic fatalities in North Carolina.
-The state's crash reduction goals are visually presented to (and co-tracked by) both patrol supervisors and NC GHSP staff.
-Users can see how well they are performing with

-"views" specific for their geographic location.
-This provides a common version of the truth and the capability to prioritize safety countermeasure activities by using a data-driven approach.
+A gated online data visualization system for safety stakeholders to track traffic safety goals and identify effective data-informed strategies for reducing traffic fatalities in North Carolina.
+The state's crash reduction goals are visually presented to (and co-tracked by) both the North Carolina State Highway Patrol and NC GHSP staff.
+Users can see how well they are performing with "views" specific for their geographic location.
+This provides a common version of the truth and the capability to more effectively prioritize safety countermeasure activities for reducing traffic crashes and fatalities.

-NC Vision Zero Safety Dashboard
+• NC Vision Zero Public Dashboards